mirror of

 * Issues should be triaged shortly after they are filed.
 Triage should:

-- Add labels to categorise the issue, even if its about to be closed (this
+- Add labels to categorise the issue, even if it’s about to be closed (this

 helps with finding related closed issues in future)